gurmeetsaran/sqltesting/README.md

 - Injects mock data via CTEs or temp tables
 - Deserializes results to typed Python objects

-For detailed usage and configuration options, see the example files included.
+For detailed usage and configuration options, see the [documentation](https://gurmeetsaran.github.io/sqltesting/).

 ## Integration with Mocksmith